 “The FSANZ standard 1.4.1 permits a level for cereals of 1 mg/kg (ppm) of total arsenic.
 As can be seen from the test report provided, our rice syrup has a level of <0.040 mg/kg (ppm) of total arsenic (note the less than, this is the detection limit for the specific test used to detect the arsenic in this case, so the actual levels are less than this), so is well below the maximum permitted levels stated in the code.
 The American FDA do not have any standards set for arsenic in food or beverages, and are in general many years behind Australia and New Zealand in the development and implementation of Food Safety systems.”

 Cannellini beans are large white beans with a mellow flavour and are often used in Italian dishes.
 Like many beans, they are a low fat, high protein and fibre, vitamin and mineral dense food.
 Also like other beans, they need to be soaked overnight and cooked well (simmered for 1-2 hours), so as to not cause tummy upsets.
 Cooking times may vary depending on the age of the bean.
 Always cook ample amounts and freeze in portions (topped with water).
 Alternatively, use canned beans, always strained and rinsed well.
 I love to mix cannellini beans into salads and casseroles.
-They even feature in some of my sweet baked items.
+They even feature in some of my sweet baked items like this cup cake.
 They are available from the canned vegetable section of supermarkets and in health food stores.

 Capers are the unripened fruit of a prickly perennial plant found in Europe and Asia.
 The buds are sun-dried and preserved in vinegar (much like olives) and salt.
 They are a nice edition to fish dishes and in salads.
 They are in the olive section of supermarkets.